-$$Q_d = \frac{-\alpha k_m}{\mu} (P_f - P_m),\tag{4-3}$$
+$$Q_d = \frac{-\alpha k_m}{\mu} (P_f - P_m),$$

-where $\alpha$ is a shape factor (units of inverse length squared), $k_m$ is the permeability of the matrix, and $Q_d$ is the volumetric flow rate per element volume.
+where α is a shape factor (units of inverse length squared), k_m is the permeability of the matrix, and Q_d is the volumetric flow rate per element volume.
 The permeability of the fracture element is used to calculate flow between adjacent elements.

 The transient dual porosity model accounts for transient flow between the 'matrix' and 'fracture' element.
 Rather than calculating fluid exchange using the 'average' pressure in the matrix element, the transient model attempts to account for the pressure gradient that develops due to fluid flow in/out of the 'fractures.'
 One way to model this transient behavior is through a MINC (multiple interacting continua) model, in which there are multiple nested collocated matrix elements.
 However, this can be computationally intensive because of the need for a large number of elements.
 Instead, ResFrac uses the semi-analytical approach proposed by Zimmerman et al. (1993).
-This approach uses only a single matrix element and approximates transient behavior with a semi-analytical modification to Equation 4-3.
+This approach uses only a single matrix element and approximates transient behavior with a semi-analytical modification to Equation 4-4.
 The "Startup" panel has an option to turn on dual porosity and select "Transient" or "PSS" (Pseudo-Steady State).
 Then, the "Geologic units" table in the "Static Model and Initial Conditions" panel allows you to turn on or off dual porosity in each individual layer and specify the dual porosity parameters.

 ResFrac supports pressure dependent matrix permeability: reversible, irreversible, or both.
 In reversible pressure dependent permeability, you input a table of permeability multipliers as a function of pressure change.
 These multipliers are applied directly as a function of element pressure at every timestep.

-With irreversible pressure dependent permeability, each element remembers the highest pressure reached in the element.
+With irreversible pressure dependent permeability, each element remembers the highest and lowest pressure reached in the element.
 You input a table of irreversible pressure dependent permeability multipliers versus maximum historical pressure.
-The irreversible multipliers are intended to capture processes such as shear stimulation of natural fractures or formation of secondary unpropped hydraulic fractures.
+Irreversible multipliers greater than 1.0 are intended to capture processes such as shear stimulation of natural fractures or formation of secondary unpropped hydraulic fractures.
+Multipliers less than 1.0 are intended to capture processes such as collapse of microcrack permeability (Heller et al., 2014; King et al., 2018).
+Both may be applied simultaneously.
+For example, if the maximum 'dP' is 2000 psi, and the minimum 'dP' is -4000 psi, the code will apply two separate irreversible multipliers - the multiplier > 1 that corresponds to 2000 psi, and the multiplier < 1 that corresponds to -4000 psi.

 Pressure dependent permeability curves are specified in the "Curve Sets" panel.
 You define different sets of relative permeability relations, each called a 'curve set,' and then in the table called "Geologic Units (Facies List)" in the "Static Model and Initial Conditions" panel, you assign each layer to a curve set.